 The children will continue to use the poem, La primavera, and the music from Vivaldi’s ‘The Four Seasons’.
 The poem is provided at the end of the unit.
 Through this they will learn what the weather is like, some Spanish geography, and the names of cities and significant landmarks.

 PE will be taught by our sports coaches.
 6D will be learning rugby and 6H will be learning netball.
 Please make sure your child has a PE kit in school at all times.

 In RE we will be continuing our study of Islam, focusing on the 5 pillars of Islam, places of worship and Islamic stories.

 Trips and Special Events

-PE will be weekly (specific days are subject to change).
-Please make sure your child’s kit is in school on Monday of each week, and it should stay in school the whole time and only be taken home at half term as the timetable frequently changes.
+PE will be on Tuesday afternoons (subject to change).
+Please make sure your child’s kit is in school on this day, but it should stay in school the whole time and only be taken home at half term as the timetable frequently changes.